-Health and wellbeing are top of mind for everyone as we manage through the COVID-19 pandemic.
+Now more than ever, health and wellbeing are top of mind for everyone.
 As we shelter in place, socially distance and work from home, we also long for normalcy.

 So, do you know if your building is in good health?

-Buildings can play a critical role in helping to curb the spread of viruses and facilitating business, both now and in a new normal.
-Smart decision-making focused on the built environment will be the key to keeping people both healthy and, importantly, reassuring occupants it’s safe to go back to work.
+Buildings can play a critical role in helping to optimize the work environment for facilitating business, both now and in a new normal.
+Smart decision-making focused on the building environment will be the key to occupant wellbeing and, importantly, giving them confidence to return to work.

-Conduct a healthy building audit.
+Conduct a building audit.
 The backbone of building technology – ventilation, air quality, moisture, pressure and safety – is also the starting point for a healthier building.
-While every building has these functions, they may not be optimized to ensure occupant health.
-The first step to a healthier building is to conduct a healthy building audit – ensure that installed systems are operating properly and that the building is meeting ASHRAE standards for a healthy work environment based on the type of building you operate.
+While every building has these functions, they may not be optimized .
+The first step to a healthier building is to conduct a building audit – ensure that installed systems are operating properly and that the building is meeting ASHRAE standards for a healthier work environment based on the type of building you operate.
 A commercial building has different requirements than a hospital, for example.
 You also need to consider social distance monitoring, detecting health incidents and enforcing lock-downs.

 Optimize the building to support business continuity and operational resilience.
 While some buildings – like hospitals, data centers and manufacturing facilities – are operating above capacity, others – like offices, schools and malls – are largely sitting empty.